richard-porter/dimensional-authorship/README.md

 The newsletter makes no mention of AI governance.
 That absence is the point.

+The newsletter makes no mention of AI governance.
+That absence is the point.

 ![Hamilton Southeastern Schools Internet Safety Newsletter](./analysis/hse-newsletter.jpg)

 -----